Presentation and public speaking is a skill that anyone can master. However, like any other skills, this requires a lot of practice and preparation.

 2. Eye-contact

 It is an art of charm.
 Proper eye contact makes you persuasive.
 You are connecting to the audience directly by looking at them, their eyes.
 Finish a thought and move on to the next.
 One thought, one look.
-In half or full sentences, look at one person.
+Half or full sentence, look at one person.

 3. Pair down your notes